CMS-LUMI-POG/Normtags/README.md

 The other scripts (get_recentfill.py, get_fill_amodetag.py, and lumiValidate.py) are used by doFillValidation.py.

 There are also other scripts for other normtag tasks in the Scripts/ directory.
 Please see there for documentation.

+The JSON/ directory contains a few JSON files for running in particular periods.
+These are also documented in the directory.